If you would like information about COVID-19, there are lots of resources on:

 - what you should think about before you travel

-And, of course, your health care provider knows your medical history and can help with concerns or questions you have.
+Of course, your health care provider knows your medical history and can help you with concerns or questions you have.
 The doctor’s office probably has some new procedures for office visits, especially if you think you may have the coronavirus.
 Don’t wait until you get sick to reach out.
-Give your doctor a call or visit the website to find out about the different options you have for getting care.
+Contact your doctor or visit the website to find out about the different options you have for getting care.

 The most important thing is to stay safe and healthy.
-The best way to do that is to minimize your contact with others, wear a face mask when you go out, don’t touch your face, and wash your hands with soap.
+The best way to do that is to get a vaccine.